ctjh/ctjh.github.io/_tabs/about.md

 ## Who Am I?
 Hi!
-I'm a 17 year old Singaporean interested in Cybersecurity and Web Development.\
+My name is Alice, or Jin Hao.
+I am a 17 year old Singaporean student interested in Cybersecurity and Web Development.\
 \
 I participate in a lot of CTFs, and currently specialize in Web, with a bit of experience in Crypto.
 Currently, I'm interested in expanding intro Rev, although I have not found much time lately\
 \